 “The whole NCLB waiver will continue to be an issue because we don’t have (a statewide waiver),” Kirst said. “(Mitchell) would understand, I think, what we’re facing here.”

 Beyond his political acumen, Mitchell has solid academic credentials.
 He was president of Occidental College, a small liberal arts school in Los Angeles; President Barack Obama was an undergraduate at the college for two years before Mitchell’s tenure.
 Prior to that, Mitchell was dean of the School of Education and Information Studies at UCLA and chair of the education department at Dartmouth College.

 Mitchell gave a strong indication of what he believes ought to be the role of the federal government in education during testimony before the U.S. of House of Representatives Committee on Education and the Workforce in February 2011.

 He urged Congress to support the growth of high-quality charter schools, to fund professional development for teachers in the new Common Core State Standards, to hold states accountable for improving education for their most at-risk and underserved students, and to provide federal incentives, like Race to the Top grants, to spark innovation that frees states to serve as “experimental laboratories.”

 “It’s hard to think of a place where (innovation) is needed more than in our education system,” Mitchell told the committee, “which in too many important ways remains a relic of the 19th century system from which it stems, rather than a reflection of the 21st century world it aims to serve.”

-Filed under: Charter Schools, Common Core standards, Featured, Governance, K-12 Challenges, Interventions, Reporting & Analysis, State Board of Education, Systemic Change · Tags: Arne Duncan, Barack Obama, Michael Kirst, NCLB waiver, No Child Left Behind, Occidental College, Ted Mitchell
+Filed under: Charter Schools, Common Core, Featured, Governance, K-12 Reform, Reporting & Analysis, State Board of Education, Systemic Change · Tags: Arne Duncan, Barack Obama, Michael Kirst, NCLB waiver, Occidental College, Ted Mitchell